Welcome! Click here to pre-purchase your Inn of the Mountain Gods experiences:

 Distance from Inn of the Mountain Gods: 51.4 miles

 The glistening, wave-like sand dunes of White Sands National Park are a stunning sight to behold.
-In fact, it’s one of our favorite places to visit in southern New Mexico.
-The park is the world’s largest gypsum sand dune field, encompassing 275-square miles of desert and is home to a variety of desert plants and animals.
+In fact, the attraction is one of our favorite places to visit in southern New Mexico.
+Among other fun features, the park:

 Where: 287 Carrizo Canyon Road, Mescalero